 Among the major challenges of traditional approaches are the logistics, costs and complexities involved in bringing together children from territories in a state of conflict or tension.
 Online games dissolve borders – physical, national or emotional – and have the unique ability to connect unprecedented numbers of players from the privacy and safety of their home computer.

 In a video game, every player is equal.
-Socioeconomical, national and even religious differences momentarily dissolve, forming a unique window for unbiased dialogue.
+Socioeconomic, national and even religious differences momentarily dissolve, forming a unique window for unbiased dialogue.

 Halfway through the program, the children meet face-to-face and discover the real people behind the Minecraft avatars.
 The blend of virtual and real-life experiences has a lasting effect: Participants not only overcome negative stereotypes of the other group – many of them also add their counterparts to their social media circles and stay in touch.